 This month (September 2019), I celebrate 14 years in recovery.
 It’s a recovery that has not only supported me in abstaining from drugs and alcohol, but one also gifted me with a new way of life.
 Not a day goes by where I don’t think about my mother and brother, but there is some peace in knowing that I was able to make amends while they were alive.
 We were able to make our relationships as good as they could be, given their situations.
 I cannot express how grateful I am to say that, and I know I owe it to my recovery.

 I love life; I love the people around me; I love my recovery.
 And my recovery is in a much different place now than where I started.
 Like most people, I became sober because of fear and consequences.
 But at some point that shifted, and my sobriety became about something much bigger than the avoidance of pain.
-Looking back, the death of my mother and brother taught me something that hadn’t considered before; that the reason I am sober today is because of love, not pain.
+Looking back, the death of my mother and brother taught me something that hadn’t been considered before; that the reason I am sober today is because of love, not pain.
 But this is something I had to learn.
 It had to be taught to me.